TedHusted/awake/awake.md/awake.md

 Carla asks, “Pulse lets you enter games between members?”

-“Well, no. But I think of it as more of a guideline than a rule.”
+“Well, no. But I see it as more of a guideline than a rule.”

 ***

-Midway through the play, Carla and Noah disagree as to the best way to capture the flag.
+Midway through the play, Carla and Noah disagree on the best way to capture the flag.

 “Noah, it’s time for a full frontal assault.”